wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ### Cost and Performance

-Running 10 clusters in serverless mode is prohibitively expensive, while only handling a maximum of 40 requests per second.
+Running 10 clusters in serverless mode is very expensive, while only handling a maximum of 40 requests per second.

 This performance and cost structure doesn't cut it for our use case.
-For this type of workload, OLTP databases like PostgreSQL offer far better throughput at a lower cost.
+For this type of workload, OLTP databases can offer far better throughput at a lower cost.

-The only issue is the need to move data out of Databricks into the external database.
+The only issue is the need to move data out of Databricks into the external database, which comes with its own challenges in terms of managing data pipelines and data governance.
 Databricks offers [LakeBase](https://www.databricks.com/product/lakebase) as a managed solution.

 ### Query Complexity Determines Viability